DZakh/rescript-schema/IDEAS.md

   // TODO: Update gen.ts
 - Update S_Js.res to create new structs instead of mixin in the methods
 - Support serialization with untagged variants

+// Option saga

+- Remove Caml_option.some
+- Use similar logic from union for Option ???
+- compiled: rename i and t to v for inlined check work properly ???
+- Clean up asyncVars mess

 ## v5.1